suffolklibraries/sljekyll/_docs/updating-the-website.md

 ### Add and commit to fix conflicts in the `_site` folder

-Re-commiting changes after a merge will fix conflicts in the `_site` folder.
+Re-committing changes after a merge will fix conflicts in the `_site` folder.
 These account for 99% of site conflicts after you've merged one branch into another.

 You can check the site has merged and committed properly by serving it.
 Once you've served the site remember to: